 It is the herdsman's responsibility to ensure that animals do not suffer unnecessarily.
 As many as half of all lameness cases go undetected or untreated, causing these animals unnecessary pain.
 Apart from the welfare aspect of this disease, lameness also has many other consequences.
 In particular, the constant pain associated with lameness puts continuous stress on the cow, which depresses the cow's immune system, leading to an increase in the incidence and severity of other diseases.

 The main costs associated with a lameness problem are:

-- Reduction in milk yield due to reduction in feed intake and general ill-health (65% of economic loss)
+- Reduction in milk yield: withholding milk following antibiotic treatment or reduced production due to reduction in feed intake and general ill-health (65% of economic loss)

 - Reduced fertility: lame cows are less likely to hold to first service (5%)

 - Premature culling: (8%)

 The average cost per lame cow is €293.
 This figure comprises of treatment costs and production losses associated with the average lame cow.